StarPlayrX/Virtual-Multi-Mouse/README.md

 # Multi-Mouse (MM) 🐭👾🖲️

 For Batocera v35 or later

 **Root Folder**

 /userdata/system/

 **Script Name**
 custom.sh

 ## Auto configures Trackball, Spinner, Mouse, Trackpad into only device for Batocera with RetroArch

-**Introducing Multi Mouse**
+**Multi Mouse**
 MM is the auto-magic solution for combining multiple mouse inputs into a single virtual device

 **Features**
 Supports any number of event mice 2 or more